 – (unless it is part of a veterinary prescribed rehabilitation program).

 It is believed that muscles store potential energy in their elastic fibres.
 If the muscle is stretched before an exercise movement, that potential energy is released and the energy of the muscle is decreased.
-Stretched muscles may cause soft tissue to be overly flexible.
+Overly stretched muscles may cause soft tissue to be overly flexible.
 Flexibility detracts from the bracing activity of strength and control when executing an exercise movement.
 Strength and control are paramount for safety in exercise execution.

 Flexibility may cause the body to become unstable in the surrounding joints that have been stretched.
 This may lead to potential injuries of soft tissue and joints while performing an exercise.
+Free or active stretching of your dog’s own accord can be included in your warm-up, but avoid passive stretches, where you stretch your dog’s limbs for him (unless prescribed, of course).

 Stretch after exercise is completed.